Inconsistencies in, and short pathlength correction to, $R_{AA}(p_T)$ in $\mathrm{A}+\mathrm{A}$ and $\mathrm{p} + \mathrm{A}$ collisions: Energy loss framework

 \subsection{Radiative energy loss}

 The Djordjevic-Gyulassy-Levai-Vitev (DGLV) opacity expansion \cite{Djordjevic:2003zk, Gyulassy:1999zd} gives the inclusive differential distribution of radiated gluons from a high-$p_T$ parent parton moving through a smooth brick of QGP.
 The expansion is in the expected number of scatterings or the \textit{opacity} $L / \lambda_g$, where $L$ is the length of the QGP brick and $\lambda_g$ is the mean free path of a gluon in the QGP.
-In-medium scatters are modeled as interactions with the Gyulassy-Wang model of Debye screened scattering centers \cite{Gyulassy:1993hr}.

 The 4-momenta of the radiated gluon, the final hard parton, and the exchanged Debye medium quasiparticle are given respectively in lightfront coordinates (using the same conventions as in \cite{Kolbe:2015rvk}) by